ajsmithsw/Xamarin.iOS.GooglePlacesAutocomplete/README.md

 // 1.
 Instantiate the PlacesViewController
 placesViewController = new PlacesViewController();
 placesViewController.apiKey = "<Your API key here>";
-// TODO - set PlaceType

 // 2.
+(OPTIONAL) Set the search criteria to match your needs placesViewController.SetPlaceType(PlaceType.Cities);
+placesViewController.SetLocationBias(new LocationBias(40.7058316, -74.2581935, 1000000));

+// 3.
 Subscribe to PlaceSelected delegate to get place details placesViewController.PlaceSelected += HandlePlaceSelection;

-// 3.
+// 4.
 Instantiate the UINavigationController to contain the PlacesViewController placesViewContainer = new UINavigationController(placesViewController);

-// 4.
+// 5.
 Present the view
 PresentViewController(placesViewContainer, true, null);
 ```
 Your HandlePlaceSelection delegate method: